jforget/perl5-decodeur-Mastermind/description-en.md

 has been described by Donald Knuth and uses minimax (yet, now in 2025, I no longer find any mention of minimax in this module).

+### Code Sampling

+Choosing the  most selective proposition  requires a double  loop over the list of  compatible propositions.
+If the list is  a little big, it may take a looooooong time.
+To avoid this, the program will sample the list of compatible  propositions and it will run the  double loop over this sample.
+We are not sure to  find the minimax or the best entropy, but we can hope we will find something not far from it.

+The program defines a limit on  the number of propositions to process, stored in  the variable `$limite_notes`.
+If the number  of compatible propositions is  lower than or equal  to this limit, the  program uses the whole list.

+Now suppose  that the limit is  100 and that there  are 234 compatible propositions.
+The sampling will take  1 proposition out of every 2.34.
+In other words, the program will take:

+* the proposition at index 0,

+* the proposition at index 2.34, rounded to 2,

+* the proposition at index 2 × 2.34 = 4.68, rounded to 4,

+* the proposition at index 3 × 2.34 = 7.02, rounded to 7,

+* the proposition at index 4 × 2.34 = 9.36, rounded to 9,

+and so on.
+The sample is stored into `@echantillon_poss`.

+With a 26-colour game and a list of 9270 compatible propositions, with a limit of 2000  codes, my computer needs about 20  seconds to run the 4-million iterations of the double loop.

 ### The Shannon Entropy

 At the beginning, entropy was  a concept in physics, more specifically